BBVA/apicheck/docs/source/development/creating_tools.rst

 Usually, a tool have these three files:

 - Command Line Interface contents: :samp:`cli.py`.
-- Tool configuration structures :samp:`config.py`.
+- Tool configuration structures: :samp:`config.py`.
-- Actions definitions file :samp:`run.py`.
+- Actions definitions file: :samp:`run.py`.

 .. note::

-   These 3 files are not mandatory.
-The only required file is the :samp:`cli.py`
+   The only mandatory file is :samp:`cli.py`; the others can be left out.

 Building New tool
 -----------------

-``API-Check`` has an integrated manage tool to help us to develop new tools.
-To create new tool you can run :samp:`create-tool` action.
+``API-Check`` has an integrated management tool to help us in the development of new tools.
+To create a new tool you can run :samp:`create-tool` action.

 .. code-block:: console

    > at-manage create-tool my_new_tool

-This command will create a new scaffolding.
+This command will create the needed scaffolding.
 Each file is self-documented.